 Over the past few years of the Talk To Your Baby conference, we have explored the importance of the home learning environment to wellbeing and language development in the first 1001 days of a child’s life, and the important contribution of rigorous public provision.

 This year we will draw together these strands to explore the national and global responses to infant care during – and pre-dating – the pandemic.
+Plus, following Birth to 5 Matters advice on foregrounding racial equalities in their sector guidelines, we will touch on what is being done to address racism in all forms in early years provision.
 We aim to celebrate the inspiring contribution being made in the early years by front-line practitioners, across the four nations and globally, while also presenting on the research behind current practice.

 - Keynote speaker - Jean Gross.
 Jean is a national expert on children's issues.
 Until 2011 she was the government’s Communication Champion for children and young people, and in 2018 she chaired the Bercow: 10 Years On independent review.